mechanize-systems/asap/CONTRIBUTING.md

     export PROJECT__ROOT="$PWD"
     export PATH="$PROJECT__ROOT/.bin:$PATH"

-Now you have `asap` executable available:
+Now you have `asap` executable available which rebuilds the `bin/` source code on each invocation:

-    asap
+    asap --help

 To typecheck the project:

     make check

+We use [debug][] npm package for debig logs, enable it by setting `DEBUG` environment variable:

+    DEBUG='asap:*' asap

 ## Code Organization